gensyn-ai/rl-swarm-contracts/README.md

 The main contract `SwarmCoordinator` manages a round-based system for coordinating swarm participants, tracking winners, reporting rewards, and managing bootnode infrastructure.
 The contract includes features for:

-- Round and stage management
+- Round management
 - Peer registration and tracking
 - Bootnode management
 - Winner submission and reward tracking
-- Unique voter tracking across rounds
-- Unique voted peer tracking across rounds

 ## Roles

 1. **Owner**
-   - Can set stage count
    - Can assign bootnode manager role
-   - Can set stage updater
+   - Can set round manager
    - Can grant and revoke any role
    - Initially deployed contract owner

-2. **Stage Manager**
+2. **Round Manager**
-   - Can advance stages and rounds
+   - Can advance rounds
    - Initially set to contract owner

 3. **Bootnode Manager**